alon-albalak/FLAD/README.md

   </details>

-Note: If you plan to run many experiments, it can be useful to pre-compute gradients and gradient alignments.
+Note: If you plan to run many experiments with UCB1 or Exploit-only, it can be useful to pre-compute gradients and gradient alignments.

 <details><summary>To pre-compute gradient alignments</summary>